bokunimowakaru/hr202l/README.md

 Connect humidity sensor AOSONG HR202L to ESP32, it measures temperature and humidity.

-AOSONG HR202L is a very inexpensive humidity sensor that can be purchased from $ 0.60 to $ 2 yen.
+AOSONG HR202L is a very inexpensive humidity sensor.
+We can buy it for $ 0.60 to $ 2.
 However, it is a little difficult to handle, so giving up accuracy makes it easy to measure.

 ![AOSONG HR202L](https://bokunimo.net/blog/wp-content/uploads/2019/12/DSC_0077.jpg)